hutscape/oak/_code/eink-v2.md

   - display
 versions:
   - name: e-paper
-    version: 1
+    version: 2.1
 images:
-  prototype: eink-prototype.jpg
+  prototype: eink-v2-prototype.jpg
-  console: eink-console.png
+  console: eink-v2-console.png
 steps:
-  - step: Plug in the Oak PCB to the computer
+  - step: Plug in the Oak PCB with the E-Ink to the computer
   - step: (Option A) Ensure the PCB can be detected with <code>ls -al /dev/cu.usbmodem</code> and <code>arduino-cli board list</code>.
 Run <code>make</code> to compile and upload the code to the board.
     image: print-hello-check.png
   - step: (Option B) Ensure the board can be detected with Arduino IDE.
 Compile and upload the code to the board.